LeetCode: Counting Bits — Optimal Solution Explained

 Let’s take a look at some patterns in the number of 1 bits:

-• For any even number x, the number of 1 bits is the same as the number of 1 bits in x/2.
-This is because dividing by 2 is equivalent to right-shifting the binary representation, and the least significant bit (which is 0 for even numbers) is removed.
+.
+This is because dividing by 2 is equivalent to right-shifting the binary representation, and the least significant bit (which is 0 for even numbers) is removed. - For any odd number

-• For any odd number y, the number of 1 bits is 1 more than the number of 1 bits in y-1.
+.
 This is because when you subtract 1 from an odd number, the least significant bit (which is 1 for odd numbers) is removed.

 After realizing this pattern, the key intuition for this problem is to use previously calculated results to find the number of 1 bits in the binary representation of the current number, to avoid redundant calculations.

-Using the above intuition, we can create a dynamic programming solution to calculate the number of 1 bits for each number in the range [0, n]:
+Using the above intuition, we can create a dynamic programming solution to calculate the number of 1 bits for each number in the range [0, n]

-2. Initialize dp[0] to 0, as there are no 1 bits in the binary representation of 0.
+to 0, as there are no 1 bits in the binary representation of 0. - Loop through numbers from 1 to

-- If the number is even, set dp[i] to dp[i/2]
+- If the number is even, setdp[i]

-- If the number is odd, set dp[i] to dp[i-1] + 1
+- If the number is odd, setdp[i]

-4. Return the dp array.
+- Return the

-The time complexity of this solution is O(n), and the space complexity is also O(n) to store the dp array.
+The time complexity of this solution is O(n), and the space complexity is also O(n) to store the dp

 Step-by-Step Visual Guide